 Security by Design (or secure by design), sometimes abbreviated "SbD", is an industry term for a range of security practices built on one fundamental idea - that security should be built into a product/solution by design, instead of being added on later by third-party products and services.
 Secure by Design as a methodology, has been selected to ensure that a repeatable, structured, and consistent approach to the secure delivery of solutions across policing is achieved, as well as ensuring that risks are managed within risk appetite.

-VERSION: 1.0 DATE: 8 February 2024 REFERENCE: PDS-CSP-GUI-SBD COPYRIGHT: Police Digital Services DOCUMENT SIZE: 31-Page Document CLASSIFICATION: OFFICIAL

 The Secure by Design (SbD) methodology should be aligned to the project lifecycle and internal governance of the organisation.
+Early engagement with the appropriate Cyber Assurer on behalf of Policing should be undertaken on the basis that the intention is to evidence the delivery of effective security controls via a structured approach to SbD.
+The intention is not to unnecessarily duplicate efforts where alignment to multiple governance authorities may apply.
 This guidance should be read in conjunction with the requirements of the NCSP System Development standard.
 Guidance is offered for each requirement with examples given.
 While the examples provided are drawn from the Information Security Forum (ISF) Information Risk Assessment Methodology (IRAM) 2 methodology and US National Institute of Standards & Technology (NIST) cyber security standards, the guidance is designed to be versatile and can be adapted to use alternative risk management strategies.

-Owner

-National Chief Information Security Officer (NCISO).
+Owner National Chief Information Security Officer (NCISO).

 Purpose

 The purpose of this guidance is to provide practical support to implement the requirements of the NCSP System Development (Secure by Design) core standard.
 This will enable security controls to be designed into solutions at an early stage, ensuring the secure delivery of solutions across policing, whilst identifying and managing risk to within risk appetite.

 This guidance can help members and suppliers of the community of trust demonstrate compliance with the following NCSP policy statements:

 System Development

-• Establish a structured system development methodology that; incorporates a secure by design methodology; applies to all types of business system (including related technical infrastructure); is supported by a formal project management process; establishes specialised, segregated development environments; and involves a quality assurance process.
+• Establish a structured system development methodology that; incorporates a secure by design methodology; applies to all types of business system (including related technical infrastructure); is

+VERSION: 1.1 DATE: 04/12/24

+REFERENCE: PDS-CSP-GUI-SBD

+COPYRIGHT: Police Digital Services DOCUMENT SIZE: 32-Page Document

+CLASSIFICATION: OFFICIAL- FOR PUBLICATION
-• Develop applications in accordance with a robust system development lifecycle, which includes applying industry good practice and incorporating information security during each stage of the lifecycle (secure by design); requirements gathering; design; acquisition (including purchase, lease and open-sourced); build; testing; implementation; and decommission.

-COPYRIGHT: Police Digital Services DOCUMENT SIZE: 31-Page Document CLASSIFICATION: OFFICIAL
+supported by a formal project management process; establishes specialised, segregated development environments; and involves a quality assurance process. • Develop applications in accordance with a robust system development lifecycle, which includes applying industry good practice and incorporating information security during each stage of the lifecycle (secure by design); requirements gathering; design; acquisition (including purchase, lease and open-sourced); build; testing; implementation; and decommission.
+VERSION: 1.1 DATE: 04/12/24 REFERENCE: PDS-CSP-GUI-SBD COPYRIGHT: Police Digital Services DOCUMENT SIZE: 32-Page Document CLASSIFICATION: OFFICIAL- FOR PUBLICATION

-Audience

-Members of the Policing Community of Trust.
+Audience Members of the Policing Community of Trust.

 More specifically the standard is targeted at, architects, developers and security experts tasked with designing and building solutions, applications and services which process policing information assets.

-The following should also be aware of the content of this standard, in order that they can provide appropriate oversight and governance:

-- Senior Information Risk Owners (SIROs) - Information Asset Owners (IAOs) - Information & Cyber risk practitioners and managers - Those who are responsible for the selection, development or deployment of IT systems or applications, either on behalf of national policing or at a local force level. - Suppliers acting as service providers or developing products or services for PDS or policing. - Auditors providing assurance services to PDS or policing.
+The following should also be aware of the content of this standard, in order that they can provide appropriate oversight and governance: - Senior Information Risk Owners (SIROs) - Information Asset Owners (IAOs) - Information & Cyber risk practitioners and managers - Those who are responsible for the selection, development or deployment of IT systems or applications, either on behalf of national policing or at a local force level. - Suppliers acting as service providers or developing products or services for PDS or policing. - Auditors providing assurance services to PDS or policing.